Cami-Jahr/ma-ex-data/README.md

 * /mini - Where minimized ogg and webm files reside.
 Can also be found here

 Unity data can be found in ``processed/gallery/library``.
 Throw the entire folder into AssetStudioMod, and extract from there.

+## Uploading to wiki
+wiki pages can be created by running the main.py file in ``/wiki`` To bulk upload or do other edits you have to Rename *user-password-TEMPLATE.py* to *user-password.py* and input your wiki credentials.
+Then run ``uploader.py`` to upload pages, or write custom scripts following that pattern.